FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 # Reference
 https://www.microsoft.com/cognitive-services

+# Some background
 Head to https://www.microsoft.com/cognitive-services/en-us/text-analytics-api
 Use the demo in the middle of the page to demonstrate the use of the API.
 Make sure you show the JSON being returned.
+This is a great way for the attendees to visualize what will be call and what will be returned by the API.

 # Let's code!
 ## Add the Text Analytics API